Myanmar civil war (2021–present): Continued Rakhine offensive

 At the same time, the Rakhine offensive continued through March.
-On 5 March, the Arakan Army captured Ponnagyun and threatening the regional capital Sittwe, only 33 kilometres away.
+On 5 March, the Arakan Army captured Ponnagyun and threatened the regional capital Sittwe, only 33 kilometres away.
 On 17 March, continued Arakan Army assaults took Rathedaung and its township, cutting off Sittwe from the rest of Rakhine by land.

-On 12 March, after an 85-day battle, the Arakan Army captured the town of Ramree.
-The capture of Ramree brought nearly all of Ramree Island under the Arakan Army's control except for the deep sea port city of Kyaukphyu.
+On 12 March, after an 85-day battle, the Arakan Army captured the town of Ramree, taking all of Ramree Island except for the deep sea port city of Kyaukphyu under the Arakan Army's control.

-On 24 March, the Arakan Army began an offensive in central Rakhine concurrently with their offensive on Sittwe, launching attacks on Ann, the headquarters of the junta's Western Command.
+On 24 March, the Arakan Army began an offensive in central Rakhine concurrently with their offensive on Sittwe, launching attacks on the junta's regional headquarters in Ann.
 North of Ann, the Arakan Army launched attacks on neighbouring Ngape Township in Magway Region.
 Ann's location is strategically important as the link between Rakhine and Magway via the Minbu-Ann road through the Arakan Mountains and as a gateway preventing AA from attacking southern Rakhine State.
-Through April, the Arakan Army captured a portion of the Ann-Minbu Highway, cutting off Ann from neighboring Padein, and captured bases in the hilltops of Ann township.
+Through April, the Arakan Army cut off Ann from neighboring Padein by capturing parts of the Ann-Minbu Highway and captured bases in the hilltops of Ann township.

 Northern Rakhine offensives saw little territory change until 3 May when the Arakan Army captured the headquarters of the Border Guard Police in Maungdaw Township at Kyee Kan Pyin, forcing at least 128 junta soldiers to cross the border into Bangladesh.
 Buthidaung and its surrounding township fell to the Arakha Army on 18 May.
 After its capture, Rohingya activists accused the Arakan Army of burning and targeting Rohingya homes in the town, a claim which the Arakan Army denied.

-On 29 May, junta and allied Arakan Liberation Army soldiers killed over 70 villagers in Byian Phyu near Sittwe due to suspected Arakan Army sympathies in the village.
+On 29 May, the junta and allied Arakan Liberation Army soldiers killed over 70 villagers in Byian Phyu near Sittwe due to suspected Arakan Army sympathies.

 From late May to early June, the Arakan Army launched attacks on the remainder of Maungdaw Township.
-On 16 June, the AA urged the residents of Maungdaw to evacuate the town, claiming that all junta bases in the township had either been captured or encircled, and that they would attack the town.
+On 16 June, the AA urged the residents of Maungdaw to evacuate the town, warning of their imminent attack.
 In response, the Bangladesh Navy deployed warships to the disputed St. Martin's Island, which had been shot at several times by junta forces.
 On 4 July, the AA entered Maungdaw, attacking the last junta holdout in the town.